emma-sax4/emmasax4.info/_posts/2019-09-06-my-first-blog-post.md

 I've been wanting to start a blog for myself for a while, but I've been having trouble figuring out where to start.
 But, there's no time like the present, so I thought I might as well just go for it!

-The very first blog I started, used Ruby On Rails.... you can check it out <a href="https://github.com/emma-sax4/blog" target="_blank">here</a>.
+The very first blog I started, used Ruby On Rails.... you can check it out [here](https://github.com/emma-sax4/blog){:target="blank"}.
 Needless to say, it didn't go very well.

 But since I started to beef up this little website (which, 🤫, is actually just a bunch of static HTML files), I decided that I could probably just add the blog functionality to this site.